An00nymushun/End-to-end-Discord-Encryption/README.md

 To send non encrypted messages in a channel where encryption is turned on, use the NOENC prefix<br>
 <br>
 If you want to change from one installation to another, export and import your database<br>
-If you would like to use the plugin on multiple devices; choose a main one, export the database from that and click on secondary when importing to others, after new key exchanges you'll have to repeat these steps
+If you would like to use the plugin on multiple devices; choose a main one, export the database from that and click on secondary when importing to others, after new key exchanges you'll have to repeat these steps<br>
 <br>
 ECDH P-521 is used for the key exchange and AES256-CBC for the messages offering the equivalent security of 256-bits<br>
 <br>
 I hope this is actually simple as the name suggests<br>
 <br>
 <br>
-Here is a link to the original [DiscordCrypt](https://gitlab.com/leogx9r/DiscordCrypt) for BetterDiscord users
+Here is a link to the original [DiscordCrypt](https://gitlab.com/leogx9r/DiscordCrypt) for BetterDiscord users<br>
 <br>
 <br>
 <br>